orkestron-ai/software-meta-model/b0-product-core/001-product-definition-context.md

 - data or process areas outside the product

 Out-of-scope definitions are important because they prevent accidental expansion of the model.

+Out-of-scope MUST be explicit and testable.

+Each exclusion SHOULD:

+- reference a boundary rule
+- explain why it is excluded
+- define impact on other layers

 ---